 Valujet Flight 592 crashed in the Florida Everglades on May 11, 1996, shortly after takeoff from Miami International Airport.
 Flight 592 was scheduled to be a non-stop flight to Atlanta’s Hartsfield airport.
 All 110 persons on board, including 105 passengers and 5 crew members, were killed.
 There were no ground casualties.
 The aircraft was totally destroyed on impact and few fragments of the aircraft were recovered by National Transportation Safety Board investigators.
-Slack & Davis attorneys represented the families of several passengers on this flight.
+Slack Davis Sanger attorneys represented the families of several passengers on this flight.

 Details about the Crash

 - Flight 592 crashed after a fire developed in a cargo bay where a box of chemical oxygen generators had been placed for shipment to Atlanta.

 - There was no smoke or fire detection equipment in this cargo bay.